uw-pluverse/pluverse-latex-style-guide/README.md

+## Capitalize words in your titles properly.

+Use [this website](https://capitalizemytitle.com/style/APA/) to check whether your title conforms.

 ## Short Column Width

 Keep a line short.
 I would recommend to break a line at 60.
 The benefits of doing this are